 The kitchen in your cottage includes necessities such as a variety of teas, Nespresso coffee pods, milk, sugar, basic herbs and spices, and extra-virgin olive oil.

-If you have any special dietary requirements and have not notified us of these at the time of booking, please let us know as soon as possible so we can ensure that we cater specifically for your needs.
+If you have any special dietary requirements and have not let us know of these at the time of booking, please let us know as soon as possible so we can make sure that we cater specifically for your needs.

 Staying tidy around the cottage